 You’ll need to decide on a plan.
 The most popular is the Plus plan.
 The Plus plan gives you unlimited websites.
 It’s a great option if you plan on having multiple blogs (example: food, travel, tech tips, fashion, sports, journal).

-If you are unsure about blogging, pick the Basic plan for 36-months.
-It’s the best deal and gives you the lower price per month.
+If you are unsure about blogging, pick the Plus plan for 36-months.
+The Plus and Prime plans include over $200 worth of free marketing.
 You’ll have 30-days to cancel if you change your mind.
 You can always upgrade your plan later.

 No matter what plan you pick, the following steps are the same.
 Continue by clicking the Select button.